-Codecs Support
+Codecs support

-Normally, the PortaSIP® cluster sends pre-converted voice prompts to a user as a byte stream, so no codec licenses are involved.
+Normally, PortaSIP® sends pre-converted voice prompts to a user as a byte stream, so no codec licenses are involved.
 In the case of conference calls, the audio-stream (with each participant's voice) is decoded in real time and then sent back to each participant as an encoded audio-stream mixed in with sound.
 The G.711 and G.729 codecs are currently supported for conferencing services.

-Video Conferencing
+Video conferencing